Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 In \cite{Jin2018}, a 2D residual attention-aware U-Net (RA-UNet) coarsely segments the liver, which is then fed to a 3D RA-UNet counterpart to finely segment it.
 In \cite{Li2018}, both 2D and 3D DenseU-Net models, constituting a hybrid DenseU-Net (H-DenseUNet), are used for liver segmentation.
-In \cite{Zhou2020}, a redesigned U-Net model, called U-Net++, creates an ensemble mechanism from within the architecture itself, allowing customizability of having DenseU-Nets of various levels.
-It is also supported by deep supervision technique, thus, generating outputs at all levels, which then serve as ensemble models.
+In \cite{Zhou2020}, a redesigned U-Net model, called U-Net++, creates an ensemble mechanism from within the architecture itself, allowing the customizability of having DenseU-Nets at various levels.
+It is also supported by the deep supervision technique, thus, generating outputs at all levels, which then serve as ensemble models.
 Quickly after that, in \cite{Xu2020}, the U-Net++ model is slightly modified and used for both liver segmentation and registration between pre-operative MRI and intra-operative CT.
-In \cite{Li2020}, an attention mechanism and nested U-Net (ANU-Net) builds over the 2D version of the U-Net++, where modifications are applied on the loss function and the dense connections between the nested convolutional blocks.
+In \cite{Li2020}, the attention mechanism and nested U-Net (ANU-Net) builds over the 2D version of the U-Net++, where modifications are applied to the loss function and the dense connections between the nested convolutional blocks.

-In a \cite{Zhou2019prior}, a prior-aware neural network (PaNN) single-handedly segments liver, among other organs, trained over partially labelled datasets, similar to the training scheme deployed in \cite{Fang2020multi}.
-Both 2D and 3D versions of the network are tested and compared with other available networks.
+In \cite{Zhou2019prior}, a prior-aware neural network (PaNN) single-handedly segments the liver, among other organs, trained over partially labeled datasets, similar to the training scheme deployed in \cite{Fang2020multi}.
+The network's 2D and 3D versions are tested and compared with other available networks.

-In \cite{Zhou2019genesis}, Models Genesis is a framework which can create a basis for transfer learning to any other organ segmentation via self-supervised training on unlabeled data, instead of relying on ImageNet trained weights.
-The motivation is that ImageNet dataset is of different nature than the biomedical ones, creating an inappropriate transfer learning process.
-In their work, both the 2D and 3D models, are initially trained on unlabeled data, and then transferred for application-specific biomedical segmentation task.
+In \cite{Zhou2019genesis}, Models Genesis is a framework that can create a basis for TL to any other organ segmentation via self-supervised training on unlabeled data instead of relying on ImageNet trained weights.
+The motivation is that the ImageNet dataset is different than the biomedical ones, creating an inappropriate TL process.
+In their work, both the 2D and 3D models are initially trained on unlabeled data and then transferred for application-specific biomedical segmentation tasks.